core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    If the OSCORE Security Context information on the LwM2M Bootstrap Server has been updated, the LwM2M Client will thus receive a fresh OSCORE Security Context to use with the LwM2M Server.

-   In addition to that, the LwM2M Client, the LwM2M Server as well as the LwM2M Bootstrap server are required to use the procedure defined in {{Section B.2 of RFC8613}} and overviewed above, when they use a certain OSCORE Security Context for the first time {{LwM2M-Transport}}.
+   The LwM2M Client, the LwM2M Server, and the LwM2M Bootstrap server are also required to use the procedure defined in {{Section B.2 of RFC8613}} and overviewed above, when they use a certain OSCORE Security Context for the first time {{LwM2M-Transport}}.

-Manually updating the OSCORE Security Context at the two peers should be a last resort option, and it might often be not practical or feasible.
+Manually updating the OSCORE Security Context at the two peers should be a last resort option and it might often be not practical or feasible.

 Even when any of the alternatives mentioned above is available, it is RECOMMENDED that two OSCORE peers update their Security Context by using the KUDOS procedure as defined in {{sec-rekeying-method}} of this document.